department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Conversation guide.md

 > Screen: Category

-Okay, so I mentioned earlier that we’re pretending like you need to ask the VA for a copy of your benefits statement so you can show how much you have left to use for education or training.
+Okay, so I mentioned earlier that we’re pretending like you need to ask the VA if you're eligible for GI Bill benefits.
 With that in mind…

 - Can you show me what you would do first on this page?
 - [If they choose incorrectly] It looks like you tried to choose `option`.
 I'm curious, what made you decide to choose `option`?